 It’s been a while since I last wrote something here on Blog-O-Sphere.
 Probably most of you don’t remember me anymore - but I’m still around, still experimenting with things Haiku in my free time.

-During the weekends, I'm working on enhancing a very old BeOS application long lost in time.
-While browsing the Haiku kit and application source tree, sometimes I stumble upon some new (at least for me) but also interesting small elements that the Haiku operating system added to the Haiku API during its development.
+During the weekends, I’m working on enhancing a very old BeOS application long lost in time.
+While browsing the Haiku kit and application source tree, sometimes I stumble upon some new (at least for me) but also interesting small elements that Haiku added to the Haiku API during its development.
 I like to try these elements out.
-Most of these API additions might change or even disappear in the nearest future, since I understand their development process is not yet finished, but they're interesting to know nevertheless.
+Most of these API additions might change or even disappear in the nearest future, since I understand their development process is not yet finished, but they’re interesting to know nevertheless.

 I know some of these additions might be obvious to those up-to-date with the Haiku source code.
 But maybe some readers will find this at least a bit informative.